Clean and Safe COVID-19 Precautions at Lux Mare

-For the latest information regarding the current situation in Portugal regarding COVID-19, please follow this link to the the Portuguese Directorate-General for Health (DGS) (the information is available in Portuguese and English):
+For the latest information regarding the current COVID-19 situation in Portugal, please follow this link to the Portuguese Directorate-General for Health (DGS)’s website (the information is available in Portuguese and English):

-The DGS website contains a lot of very useful information and advice, and also lists many of the actions that have been taken since the outbreak occurred in order to minimise the spread of COVID-19.
+The DGS website contains a lot of very useful information and advice and also lists many of the actions that have been taken since the outbreak in order to minimise the spread of COVID-19.

-There are ongoing updates to who may enter Portugal for tourism at this time, and you are advised to contact SEF (the Portuguese border agency) or your home country government travel advice to find out the situation for each individual country.
+There are ongoing updates on who may enter Portugal for tourism at this time, and you are advised to contact SEF (the Portuguese border agency) or your home country’s government travel advice service to find out the situation for each individual country.
 The land borders with Spain have also re-opened.

 Is there a required quarantine or test on arrival in Portugal?

-For mainland Portugal, there is no quarantine or testing requirement for most tourists to the Algarve.
-For some specific methods of travel, or visitors from certain countries, a test result may be required, but from the UK and the EU, currently you will not require a test, nor to quarantine, when arriving in Portugal.
+For mainland Portugal, no quarantine or testing requirements are currently applicable for most tourists to the Algarve.
+For some specific methods of travel, or visitors from certain countries, a test result may be required, but from the UK and the EU, currently, you will not require a test and will not be required to quarantine when arriving in Portugal.
 Please confirm with your home countries any requirements relating to your return journey.

 Are restaurants open?

-Yes, many restaurants, snack bars and cafes are fully open again, albeit with some restrictions such as additional spacing between tables, mask requirements when entering inside (although masks can be removed when seated) and reservations are recommended due to the limited capacity.
-Late night bars are currently closed, with an update to follow.
+Yes, many restaurants, snack bars and cafes are fully open again, albeit with some restrictions such as additional spacing between tables, mask requirements when inside (although masks can be removed when seated) and reservations are recommended due to limited capacity.
+Late-night bars are currently closed, with an update to follow.